Compound Bow Package Program

 The Short Answer

 ONE TO FIVE WORKING DAYS: The majority (about 94%) of our custom pro-shop orders are processed, built, inspected and shipped in 2-4 working days.
-In the slower months (Jan-July) we usually beat that average by a day.
-In the busier months (August-December) we tend to run an extra day.
+In the slower months (Jan-May) we usually beat that average by a day.
+In the busier months (June-December) we tend to run an extra day.
 So all things considered, an official 1-5 day lead time is the most honest estimate we can offer.
 We know our customers are anxious to get their hands on the goods and get started, so we keep our heads down and get our orders out as quickly as we possibly can.
 Nevertheless, we sometimes run into a snag (an occasional backorder, inclement weather, equipment failure, zombie attacks, etc.).
 If we do, we’ll let you know.
 Otherwise, it’s safe to assume your custom pro-shop order will be on its way in a few working days.
 Our customer service email system will keep you alerted to your order status along the way.
 That’s the short answer.

 The Long Answer